dan-nagle/h2m/README.txt

 Building h2m Without the Script:

-It is absolutely necessary to have CMake installed to build h2m, but the script is not necessarily needed.
+It is absolutely necessary to have CMake installed to build h2m, but the build script is not necessarily needed.
 To build h2m without the script, follow these steps.

 0.5).
 Download and Build (or update) CMake
 CMake releases can be downloaded from https://cmake.org/download.